cath-borisova/BYOTA/README.md

 Third part assets:
-All models were taken from the Polygon Adventure pack that we used in class.
+All models were taken from this Ultimate Nature Pack: https://quaternius.com/packs/ultimatenature.html